Fourth International Workshop on Large Scale Holistic Video Understanding

 ABOUT THE WORKSHOP

-In the last years, we have seen tremendous progress in the capabilities of computer systems to classify video clips taken from the Internet or to analyze human actions in videos.
-There are lots of works in video recognition field focusing on specific video understanding tasks, such as action recognition, scene understanding, etc. There have been great achievements in such tasks, however, there has not been enough attention toward the holistic video understanding task as a problem to be tackled.
-Current systems are expert in some specific fields of the general video understanding problem.
-However, for real-world applications, such as, analyzing multiple concepts of a video for video search engines and media monitoring systems or providing an appropriate definition of the surrounding environment of a humanoid robot, a combination of current state-of-the-art methods should be used.
-Therefore, in this workshop, we intend to introduce the holistic video understanding as a new challenge for the video understanding efforts.
-This challenge focuses on the recognition of scenes, objects, actions, attributes, and events in the real world user-generated videos.
-To be able to address such tasks, we also introduce our new dataset named Holistic Video Understanding~(HVU dataset) that is organized hierarchically in a semantic taxonomy of holistic video understanding.
-Almost all of the real-world conditioned video datasets are targeting human action or sport recognition.
-So our new dataset can help the vision community and bring more attention to bring more interesting solutions for holistic video understanding.
-The workshop is tailored to bringing together ideas around multi-label and multi-task recognition of different semantic concepts in the real world videos.
-And the research efforts can be tried on our new dataset.
+The capabilities of computer systems to classify video from the Internet or analyze human actions in videos have improved tremendously in recent years.
+Lots of work has been done in the video recognition field on specific video understanding tasks, such as action recognition and scene recognition.
+Despite substantial achievements in these tasks, the holistic video understanding task has not received enough attention.
+Currently, video understanding systems specialize in specific fields.
+For real-world applications, such as analyzing multiple concepts in a video for video search engines and media monitoring systems, or defining a humanoid robot's surrounding environment, a combination of current state-of-the-art methods is necessary.
+Toward a holistic video understanding (HVU), we present this workshop.
+Recognizing scenes, objects, actions, attributes, and events in real-world videos is the focus of this challenge.
+To address such tasks, we introduce our HVU dataset, which is organized hierarchically according to a semantic taxonomy of holistic video understanding.
+Many real-world conditioned video datasets target human action or sport recognition.
+Our newly created dataset can help the vision community and attract more attention to the possibility of developing more interesting holistic video understanding solutions.
+Our workshop will bring together ideas related to multi-label and multi-task recognition in real-world videos.
+Our dataset will be used to test research efforts.

 WHAT IS OUR GOAL?